zuozhenggh/learning-library/developer-library/microservices-with-converged-db/build-code-deploy-microservices/build-code-deploy-microservices.md

   ![](images/cc56aa2828d6fef2006610c5df4675bb.png " ")

-## **STEP 6**: Build the Docker image
+## **STEP 8**: Build the Docker image

-1. You are ready to build a docker image of the front-end helidon application.
+1. You are ready to build a docker image of the frontend Helidon application.
-    Change directory into frontend helidon microservice folder:
+    Change directory into frontend-helidon folder:

     ```
     <copy>cd $MSDATAWORKSHOP_LOCATION/frontend-helidon</copy>